Mortal Kombat 1’s Major Nintendo Switch Update Draws Mixed Reactions

 Mileena Vs Shang Tsung Fight

-Developer NetherRealm previously acknowledged the widespread complaints, with studio head Ed Boon vowing improvements.
+Developer NetherRealm Studios previously acknowledged the widespread complaints, with studio head Ed Boon vowing improvements.
 This update aims to appease frustrated fans, but many feel it does not go far enough.
-This is off the back of a big patch 0.122 Update released for the game on console platforms to fix the infamous player 1 exploit.
+This is off the back of a big 0.122 Update released for the game on console platforms to fix the infamous player 1 exploit.

 Additional patches will likely be required to make the game’s Switch port less of a punchline among fans.
 For now, the update shows progress but has not achieved redemption in most players’ eyes.
 NetherRealm has more work ahead to restore faith in this version.